 My Master, Right or Wrong: Harlequin's opinion on the SOC.
-But when President Walsh essentially orders that there be no rescue attempt for FOB Frontier until after the next election to avoid the horrible press that would result, Harlequin decides that he's had enough.
+But when President Walsh essentially orders that there be no rescue attempt for FOB Frontier until after the next election (in eight months!) to avoid the horrible press that would result, Harlequin decides that he's had enough.

 Muggles: Nonmagical humans, which make up the majority of the human population.
 Scylla views them as little more than cattle and slaves to Latents.

 Mundane Utility: Countless examples.
 Hydromancy is used to treat burn wounds and heat up cold showers, Terramancy gets used to clean mud-splattered clothes, and Whispering is used to get animals to clean up.

 It turns out that magic is being misused by the United States; the Super Registration Act practiced by the United States forces all Latents to join the military or go under permanent suppression.
 China, however, allows Latents to work for various engineering companies, allowing them to pull off construction projects at incredible speed and with minimal expense.

 Even in combat, magic gets used for surprisingly mundane tasks.
 Hydromancy, for example, is used during an assault to freeze locks to make them brittle so they can be quietly cut, or to weaken a metal door so that it can be smashed down quickly without needing a battering ram.